 Mount Iide (2,105 m) is the most famous of the 48 peaks in the Iide mountain range and makes for a satisfying hike.
-During this multiday trail, which is best left to advanced trekkers, you can stay in local shelter huts and enjoy spectacular views of the beech forests and other peaks in the range below.
+During this multiday hike, which is best left to advanced trekkers, you can stay in mountain huts and enjoy spectacular views of the beech forests and other peaks in the range below.

 Iide mountain range

 Urabandai, the area north of Mount Bandai, was dramatically reshaped by the 1888 eruption of this now-dormant volcano.
-You’ll see the scale of the affected area during a climb up the mountain, such as where one of Mount Bandai’s peaks collapsed and dozens of lakes and ponds formed when landslides dammed up the river.
+You’ll see the scale of the affected area during a climb up the mountain, such as where one of Mount Bandai’s peaks collapsed, which caused landslides that dammed up the river, forming dozens of lakes and ponds.
 On the hike down, stop by Akanuma (copper pond), one of those the eruption created.
 This highly acidic lake on the northern flanks of Mount Bandai is rich in minerals and colored a brilliant yellow-green with a rusty tinge around the edges.

 Akanuma is one of the Goshikinuma Ponds, the most famous of the watery bodies Mount Bandai’s eruption helped create.
 Take the short 90-minute loop from Urabandai Visitor Center to see some of this group of around 30 ponds and lakes.
 The ponds are famous for their vivid hues of blue, green, yellow and red, which vary depending on their pH levels, mineral content, the lighting and even where you stand on the water’s edge.
 Lake Goshikinuma, one of the most gorgeous of the group, is on a separate trail.
 Walk the picturesque 11 kilometers from the town of Takayu Onsen, crossing twice over the beautiful Bandai-Azuma Skyline until you reach the colorful lake.